Psychiatry residents are invited to apply for APA's Minority Fellowships

 Program (MFP).
 The MFP provides educational opportunities not only to minority

 service to minorities and the underserved.
-The fellowships provide the funds

 The MFP fellows are classified into three groups: APA/SAMHSA Fellows